dbrattli/NAisParser/README.md

 If an error occurs while parsing `TryParse` will raise an `ArgumentException`.

 In the second stage you parse the AIS payload data depending on the type of message.
-The type of message is available in a valid `AisResult` from stage 1.
+The type of message is available in the 'Type' property of a valid `AisResult` from stage 1.
 To parse a message of type 1 you call `TryParse` with an `out` parameter of type `MessageType123`.
 To parse a message of type 5 you call `TryParse` with an `out` parameter of type `MessageType5`.

 ```c#
 var result = parser.TryParse(aisResult, out MessageType123 type123Result);